Bids for the 2020 Summer Olympics: Proposed bids which did not go to application

 The following cities had proposed bidding; however, they did not bid or even formally announce their intentions to bid.
-Those cities that won the bid for the next Olympics do include: Hobart, Australia, placed a bid for 2020 Summer Olympics but the bid was unsuccessful.
-However, Paris, France, was eventually selected to host the 2024 Olympic Games, as France pulled out of the 2020 bid following the defeat of Annecy's bid for the 2018 Winter Olympics.
+Those cities that won the bid for the next Olympics do include: Paris, France, was eventually selected to host the 2024 Olympic Games, as France pulled out of the 2020 bid following the defeat of Annecy's bid for the 2018 Winter Olympics.
 2024 will coincide with the 100th anniversary of the 1924 Olympics which were held in the French capital.
 Various cities in the United States were interested in bidding, but the USOC confirmed that the US would not bid, citing an ongoing dispute with the IOC.
 The IOC stated that it would like to have received a bid for 2020 from the United States.
 On 29 August 2011, it was revealed that Las Vegas submitted a bid to the IOC without USOC consent.
 The IOC rejected the bid.
-Nearby Los Angeles in California had won the 2028 Summer Olympics.
+Nearby Los Angeles in California who hosted the 1932 Summer Olympics and the 1984 Summer Olympics will host the 2028 Summer Olympics.

 In Germany, Berlin, after it had hosted the cancelled Olympics due to World War I in 1916, then another one in 1936, it had failed the bidding in 2000 and 2020.
 Budapest also bid for both 1916, 1920, 1936, 1944, 1960, 2020 and 2028; but in the end it was not selected.